 UCOO was created at the direction of OneOhio to distribute county funds received from the pharmaceutical industry as consequence of its role in the national opioid epidemic.
-UCOO will work with organizations serving Union County to support their substance misuse prevention, treatment, recovery, and other abatement efforts.
+UCOO will work with local interest to support their substance misuse prevention, treatment, recovery, and other abatement efforts.